-Cristi Eschler-Freudenrich brings more than 20 years’ experience in business-to-consumer marketing, advertising and sales to the Public Relations and Advertising degree program.
-Her sales experience spans print-broadcast media and national brands including IBM and Chobani Greek yogurt.
-She has developed products and created brand campaigns for such clients as McDonald’s, 7-Eleven Stores, Dr. Pepper/7-Up, Sunkist Growers, Mercy Health Center and the Muscular Dystrophy Association.
+Cristi Eschler-Freudenrich brings more than 20 years’ experience in business-to-consumer marketing, advertising and sales to ORU.
+Her sales experience spans media and national brands including IBM and Chobani Greek yogurt.
+She has developed products and created brand campaigns for such clients as McDonald’s, 7-Eleven Stores, Dr Pepper/7-Up, Sunkist Growers, Mercy Health Center, and the Muscular Dystrophy Association.

-Cristi Eschler-Freudenrich has won multiple awards for her professional work including American Advertising Federation Addy Awards, International Association of Business Communicators Gold Quill and the American Marketing Association’s Marketer of the Year.
+Freudenrich has won multiple awards for her professional work as well including American Advertising Federation Addy Awards, International Association of Business Communicators’ Gold Quill, and the American Marketing Association’s Marketer of the Year.
 In 2019, she was awarded ORU's College of Arts & Cultural Studies' Faculty Service Award and in 2020 recognized as the Communication & Media Department's Outstanding Scholar.

 Eschler-Freudenrich earned her B.S., Oklahoma State University; M.S., Oklahoma State University; and Ph.D. from Regent University.
 She currently serves as Associate Professor and Chair in the School of Communication & Public Affairs, supporting students and faculty across a wide set of majors including Communication, Media, Political Science, International Relations, International Development, Global Studies, and Leadership Studies.
 The school is home to graduate programs including the master’s degree in Organizational Leadership and the newly launched doctorate in Strategic Leadership (fall 2022).